mitin001/blog/2025/09/26/reddit_my_new_hobby_watching_ai_slowly_drive_microsoft.md

 > I watched the Build keynote and even their demo of this failed live on stage.
 Fuck this AI hype.

-##

-> The return to work scheme did not made enough people quit; this brand new circle of hell will surely be more effective.

-> Return to office not return to work, let's not use their propaganda.

-##

-An external developer weighs in one of the Copilot-generated PRs.
+## The bigger the LLM training corpus, the better?

+No. How would an LLM know which information in its training data is outdated?

 > How much of the AI was trained on 15+ year old Stack Overflow answers that no longer represent current patterns or recommended approaches?
-Will the constant stream of broken PR's wear down the patience of the .NET maintainers?
-Did anyone actually want this, or was it a corporate mandate to appease shareholders riding the AI hype cycle?

-> How much engineering time and mental energy is being allocated to clean up after AI?
+Outdated information must be removed from the corpus, and the LLM must be retrained.
+Obviously, this is too much of an undertaking to perform regularly.

 ## How is AI going to replace software engineers?